 National Gallery Museum

-Credit: CC / Bjørn Erik Pedersen
+Credit: Bjørn Erik Pedersen / CC BY-SA 3.0

 Another mobility friendly attraction is the National Gallery Museum.
 Friendly for people with disabilities, this museum displays sculptures and paintings from the Roman Empire to the modern era in complete chronological order.
 All you need to do is press the wheelchair icon on entry and you will be escorted to the elevators for easy access.

-Credit: CC / Alexander Ottesen
+Credit: Alexander Ottesen / CC BY 2.0

-City Hall is also a well-known attraction that symbolises the administration of Oslo.
+City Hall is also a well-known attraction that symbolizes the administration of Oslo.
 The building is decorated with works by famous Norwegian artists and is a monument showcasing the history and culture of Oslo through art.
 Oslo City Hall also hosts the Nobel Peace Prize Ceremony every December, and while there are tours during the summer, entry to this spot is free all year; completely accessible for everyone with mobility issues!

 Edvard Munch Museum